ryojp/todo/README.md

 ## Demo

-Demo is available at https://ryojp-todo.web.app/ (using Firebase Hosting for their great domain).
+Demo is available at https://todo.ryo-koike.com/

 ## How to Run (using Makefile)